newaetech/ChipShover/README.md

 #### Disclaimers and all that

-ChipShover is a registered trademark of NewAE Technology Inc.
+ChipSHOUTER and ChipShover are registered trademarks of NewAE Technology Inc.